The brave new world of customer acquisition

 Veterinary clinics traditionally rely on word of mouth for referrals to grow their business.
 While this remains an effective growth tool, increasing competition and corporatisation now means you need to consider inbound marketing, as well as easy-to-manage business software that allows you to reach out to new clients and stay in touch with your existing client base to prevent churn.

 And, if your website appears on the first page of Google search results, you’re almost guaranteed more customers.
-In fact, Search Engine Optimisation (SEO) is so integral to modern website marketing that research suggests it delivers a better return on investment than print and TV advertising.
+In fact, Search Engine Optimization (SEO) is so integral to modern website marketing that research suggests it delivers a better return on investment than print and TV advertising.
 The numbers reinforce these claims.
 According to MineWhat Analytics, 81% of consumers conduct research online before deciding on a purchase or service.
 And over 75% of users never go past the first results page of search results, making a strong ranking for your web pages crucial.

 For maximum SEO impact, ensure your website is mobile responsive, create a business account for Google maps and include the location of your practice in your web page code.
-It’s also worth producing regular, optimised content for your website.
+It’s also worth producing regular, optimized content for your website.
 Every blog post you create is a new avenue for potential customers to find your practice, so it will be well worth the investment of time and energy.

 Online appointment booking now expected